 Judy Blume spent her childhood in Elizabeth, New Jersey, making up stories inside her head.
 She has spent her adult years in many places doing the same thing, only now she writes her stories down on paper.
 Adults as well as children will recognize such Blume titles as: Are You There God?
 It's Me, Margaret; Blubber; Just as Long as We're Together; and the five book series about the irrepressible Fudge.
-She has also written three novels for adults, Summer Sisters; Smart Women; and Wifey, all of them New York Times bestsellers.
+She has also written four novels for adults, Summer Sisters; Smart Women; Wifey and In the Unlikely Event, all of them New York Times bestsellers.
 More than 85 million copies of her books have been sold, and her work has been translated into thirty-two languages.
 She receives thousands of letters a year from readers of all ages who share their feelings and concerns with her.

 Judy received a B.S. in education from New York University in 1961, which named her a Distinguished Alumna in 1996, the same year the American Library Association honored her with the Margaret A. Edwards Award for Lifetime Achievement.
 Other recognitions include the Library of Congress Living Legends Award and the 2004 National Book Foundation's Medal for Distinguished Contribution to American Letters.

 She is the founder and trustee of The Kids Fund, a charitable and educational foundation.
 She serves on the boards of the Author's Guild; the Society of Children's Book Writers and Illustrators; the Key West Literary Seminar; and the National Coalition Against Censorship.